By Alexandria Campbell, Atlanta Eats

 Our favorite (and not to mention one of the most fun) way(s) to take care of ourselves is to eat.
 And that doesn’t just mean physically – we turn to food when we need a mental pick me up.
-Maybe you’ve found yourself stressed out at work, or anxious about the upcoming holiday season.
+Maybe you’re stressed out at work or anxious about the upcoming holiday season.

 First, take a deep breath.
 You’re not in this alone.

 Then, take a look at this (very abbreviated) list of foods that can be helpful in reducing stress and anxiety as well as our favorite places to get our fix.

 1. Green Leafy Vegetables

 You had to see this one coming.
 Fruits and vegetables always get the reputation of being good for you, but leafy greens like kale or spinach, contain dopamine – a pleasure inducing chemical in the brain that causes us to remain calm.
 Several studies have also shown that adults who eat leafy vegetables are at a lower risk of depression as they get older.

 Known for its omega-3 fatty acids, salmon is good for the heart and weight loss, but can also help reduce the effects of stress due to its anti-inflammatory qualities.
 It’s loaded with protein and can be prepared so many ways, it’s sure to lift your spirits as it fills your belly.

 Local Option: True Food Kitchen‘s Grilled Salmon

 In case you needed an excuse to eat pie or scones or muffins!
 These berries are small and mighty, packing tons of antioxidants and nutrients that improve your body’s response to stress and fight stress-related free radicals.